skillfox-labs/pulumi-practice/README.md

 ## Get ready

+If not already available, you'll need to install a few things.
 I'm assuming you're on Mac or Linux.
 Windows may work too.

 The instructions at [aws-py-webserver](https://github.com/pulumi/examples/tree/master/aws-py-webserver) should get you most of the way there, while walking you thru your first AWS infrastructure deployment.
+Bonus!

 If you skipped that, here's the full list: